Grafrajohn/GrahamArt/_posts/2020-02-25-reflections-philosophy-aesthetics.markdown

 Later during the Renaissance Alberti suggested that beauty was harmony and perfection with rules of mathematics and geometry defining the harmony.
 This harmony was often inspired by ancient Greek and Roman ideas on art and beauty.

-Later still during the Enlightenment Cooper suggested that beauty and truth were the same and this was innate to people.
+Later still during the Enlightenment Anthony Cooper, Earl of Shaftesbury, suggested that beauty and truth were the same and this was innate to people.
 Hutcheson added that to appreciate beauty both the inner intellect and the senses work together.

 In the twentieth century thinkers such as Dewey decide that notions of beauty are socially derived and Dickie suggests that they are derived from the wisdom of our institutions.

 It is likely true that appreciation of beauty involves our senses and the use of innate concepts planted in all of us by nature herself or by society.
 But what forces would cause these concepts to form in society in the first place?
-Mysterious and unknowable.
+Mysterious and unknowable?
+Or simply the dominant thinking of the time?

+It is apparent that each age is accompanied by an ideology which either determines the nature of that age as Hegel suggested, or is determined by the social and economic interests which are created in turn by the material conditions of the means of production, as Marx thought.
+The very fact that most art of the Renaissance period was commissioned by wealthy religious or aristocratic patrons tells us a lot about the ideology of those times and who dominated.
+Obviously artists had to conform to the expected moral and social standards, which amongst other things determined the dominant notions of beauty.
+On the other hand the art of Andy Warhol emerged from counter-culture galleries in New York - a paradoxical combination of on the one hand capitalism and its commercialised culture and on the other hand a simultaneous reaction against it.
+Pop Art seemed to be at odds with the previous art movement of abstract expressionism.

+In the post-modern era in which we now live some argue that there is no dominant cultural narrative; there are instead a number of quite different narratives which tend to reflect the economic, social and lifestyle interests of those who follow them.
+In the post-modern era is anything and everything beautiful or has beauty itself become a redundant concept in art?

 ## Is art good or bad?